-In real world statistics, this means that in our Vintage Park location around 250 people will see their businesses grow and improve professionally once we close in on being full, simply by being there and becoming a part of our community!
+In real world statistics, this means that in a typical WorkLodge for example, hundreds of people will see their businesses grow and improve professionally, simply by being there and becoming a part of our community!
 I can’t tell you how exciting that is to think about as an entrepreneur myself.
-THAT is success for me on a any level.
+THAT is success for me on any level.

 Even the more emotional statistics (8 out of 10 people are less lonely and feel like their sanity is maintained simply by being around other people and 9 out of 10 people feel happier) cannot be ignored.
 I don’t know about you, but not being lonely, staying sane and feeling happier are all things that have meaning to me.
 If a movie ticket makes me happier for maybe 2 hours (and costs around $10) then 8 hours of happiness for around $30 (the price of one of our private offices) is a bargain!
 If I’m happier, I’m more productive.
 If I’m un-lonely, I’m happier and therefore more productive.
 These things are so interconnected it’s incredible.

-As a co-working facility with memberships starting at $295 (co-working) and private offices from $595, the barrier to entry is so low that anyone serious about growing their business NEEDS to perform some serious cost analysis on their expenses and what that growth could mean if they got it.
+With day pass options, coworking memberships and private office suites that range from only a few dollars per day, the barrier to entry is so low that anyone serious about growing their business NEEDS to perform some serious cost analysis on their expenses and what that growth could mean if they got it.

-The question isn’t whether you can afford to work from somewhere like WorkLodge (and there’s many great co-working spaces around the country with reasonable fees just like us if you’re not local), but rather How can you afford not to?
+The question isn’t whether you can afford to work from somewhere like WorkLodge (and there’s many great coworking spaces around the country like us), but rather How can you afford not to?